STONEWALL BRIGADE BYLAWS

 a.
 Uniforms – Uniform and equipment standards will be adhered to by all Brigade members.
 A spirit of uniformity should be stressed.
 Based on historical research, the Commanding Officer can propose changes to the uniform standard via a 2/3 majority vote of Member Company representatives.
 Members can propose changes to the uniform standards by forwarding proposals to the Brigade staff for their consideration.
 Specific event uniform and equipment guidelines may be recommended by the Commanding Officer.
 They should fit the period of the event being attended and should be directed in a timely manner to the Brigade well in advance of the event.
 The wearing of federal garments is discouraged within the Brigade.

 1.Jacket – Members are encouraged to acquire two jackets; an early war-style commutation or Richmond Depot Type I jacket, light grey in color with black trim; and a late war-style jacket of blue-grey kersey in the Richmond Depot Type II, Richmond Depot Type III, or Peter Tait style.
-The Brigade Commander will specify which of these jackets are recommended for an event for greater uniformity and authenticity.
+The Commanding Officer will specify which of these jackets are recommended for an event for greater uniformity and authenticity.
 Alternatively, members who wish to purchase only a single jacket have the option to acquire a generic Richmond Clothing Bureau-type shell jacket, grey in color, for use at all events.

 2. Shoes – All shoes or boots must be of correct period style, material, and construction.